Some posts contain compensated links. Please read this disclaimer for more info.

 St. George’s Day

-The 6th of May is St. George’s Day, a National Holiday to commemorate the country’s Patron Saint.
-Also, the day of the Bulgarian Armed Forces, there are formal military parades through the city center to mark the date.
+The 6th of May is St. George’s Day, a National Holiday to commemorate its Patron Saint.
+Also, on the Bulgarian Armed Forces day, there are formal military parades through the city center to mark the date.
 Food-wise the custom is to eat a copious meal of spit-roasted lamb with a glass of red wine to celebrate a family gathering.

 St. Cyril’s And St. Methodius’ Day